Spiraea douglasii: Distribution and habitat

-The plant is native to northwestern North America from Alaska across southwestern Canada and the Pacific Northwest.
+The plant is native to western North America from Alaska to California.
 It has spread to many other places as an invasive species.
 It was introduced to Europe in 1803, and is especially invasive in Denmark and Latvia.
 It is also found in France, Ireland, Slovenia, Sweden, the United Kingdom, Belgium, Germany and Poland.

 It occurs most often in riparian habitat types, such as swamps, streambanks, bogs and mudflats.
 It grows best on moist or semiwet soils with good drainage.
 It tolerates a variety of soil types as well as gravelly substrates.

 Spirea is shade-intolerant, and therefore grows primarily in open marshes among sedges, horsetails, wild blueberries, and other swamp flora, as well as in seral communities.

 Ecology

 The species is moderately fire-resistant, as many of the marshes across its native range would historically dry up by midsummer and be susceptible to fire.
 If the above-ground portion of the plant is killed, it can sprout from the stem base or rhizomes after a wildfire.

 Spirea foliage is browsed by black-tailed deer but is not well liked by livestock, who only eat them occasionally.
 The flowers provide nectar for hummingbirds, and small birds eat the seeds which persist into the winter when food is less plentiful.
 The plant provides nesting habitat for birds like marsh wrens and is a component of grizzly bear habitat.

 The species may hybridize with white spirea (S. betulifolia) to form pyramid spirea (S. x pyramidata Greene).